-The Employment Appeal Tribunal has confirmed in Bicknell and the BMA v NHS Nottingham and Nottinghamshire ICB that the TUPE Regulations (Transfer of Undertakings (Protection of Employment) Regulations 2006) do not apply to the reorganisation of Clinical Commissioning Groups (CCGs).
-The remit of CCGs is the commissioning of services, not the ultimate delivery of services and therefore TUPE does not apply as commissioning is not an “economic activity”.
+The Employment Appeal Tribunal has confirmed in Bicknell and the BMA v NHS Nottingham and Nottinghamshire ICB that the TUPE Regulations (Transfer of Undertakings (Protection of Employment) Regulations 2006) do not apply to the reorganisation of purely commissioning organisations/services.
+The case involved a Clinical Commissioning Group (CCG) remit of which was the commissioning of services, not the ultimate delivery of services and therefore TUPE does not apply as commissioning is not an “economic activity”.

 Background